The magnificent, deep robe is delicately effervescent, with rising vertical columns of tiny, elegant bubbles that are reminiscent of lace.

 The attack on the palate is delicate and develops gently.
 The bubbles seem to melt within the body of the wine, which is robust, and supported by the sugar content attains a comfortingly creamy texture that is particularly enjoyable, almost reminiscent of umami.
 Throughout the tasting, the acidity heightens, culminating in the finish, which is very long (over 10 seconds) and delivers a burst of intense flavours: acidity, sweetness and salinity.
 It closes with a chalky minerality, with aromas of honey and brioche lingering on the palate.

-The height of excellence.
-The balance achieved in this cuvée is so remarkable that it conjures up notions of purity.
-We can also confidently conclude that this champagne will make an excellent trentenaire.
+The ultimate in excellence.
+The balance achieved in this cuvée is so remarkable that it evokes notions of purity.
+We can also conclude with certainty that this champagne will make an excellent thirty year old.